JunyuFan/UDAIR/README.md

 > 🚧 **Code Status**
 > The implementation is currently being refactored and documented.
-> We will release the full training and inference code soon.
+> We will release the code soon.

 ## Abstract